-Have you heard about a little thing called Star Wars: Galaxy’s Edge that’s coming to Disney World later this year?
+Have you heard about a little thing called Star Wars: Galaxy’s Edge at Walt Disney World?

 For better or worse, Galaxy’s Edge will change your vacation experience at Walt Disney World.
-Here are seven things to expect on a post-Star Wars land Disney World vacation.
+Here’s expect on a post-Star Wars land Disney World vacation.